TheFreeman193/NordVPN-Servers/Clear-NordVPNCache.md

 ## SYNTAX

 ```
-Clear-NordVPNCaches [-WhatIf] [-Confirm] [<CommonParameters>]
+Clear-NordVPNCache [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 A convenience function to clear all of the NordVPN-Servers list caches.
 This is the same as calling:

 - `Clear-NordVPNCountryCache`
 - `Clear-NordVPNGroupCache`